thevdc/virtualdatacontainer/README.md

 # Welcome to Virtual Data Container's Official Page
-Here you will have all the access to the VDC's code, the Blueprint Editor's code, as well as their latest releases.
+Here you will have all the access to the VDC's code, the Blueprint-Artifact Editor's code, as well as their latest releases.

 ![alt text](https://github.com/thevdc/virtualdatacontainer/blob/master/VDC-logo.png)